sivasthigan1999/sivasthigan1999/README.md

-- 👋 Hi, I’m @sivasthigan1999
+- 👋 Hi, I’m Sivasthigan Santhirarajah
-- 👀 I’m interested in ...
+- 👀 I’m interested in Artificial intelligence, Machine vision and Signal processing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently an Electrical and Electronic Engineering(EEE) undergraduate at University of Peradeniya.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Digital System design ,IoT, Embedded systems
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/santhirarajah-sivasthigan-185276217/

 <!---
 sivasthigan1999/sivasthigan1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.